 - To facilitate shareholders to receive the dividends by transfer to bank account (in case of dividend payment) for convenience of shareholders in receipt of dividend on time and for prevention of cheque being damaged, lost or delayed.

-- The Company has policy to give an opportunity to shareholders to propose agenda and/or submit questions on the agenda in advance in order that the shareholders will gain ultimate benefits from the meeting as well as to fully preserve the rights of shareholders.
+- The Company has policy to give an opportunity to shareholders to propose agenda of Annual General Meeting of Shareholders and to nominate persons to be elected as directors in advance including submit questions on the agenda in advance in order that the shareholders will gain ultimate benefits from the meeting as well as to fully preserve the rights of shareholders.
 This can be done via email or facsimile to the Company Secretary.

 - The Nomination and Remuneration Committee will consider scope of works, responsibility, completion of work and business performance as well as other factors including remuneration of directors of other companies in the same industry for determination of the remuneration of directors.
 The Nomination and Remuneration Committee will firstly consider the remuneration of the Board of Directors prior to submission to the Board of Directors for further approval.